A view of Mt. St. Helens from the Ammefu trail.

 5k, 10k, & Half Marathon

 The Wine Country Trail Runs occur at Chehalem Ridge Nature Park near Gaston, OR.
 Oregon Metro bought this former 1260-acre Douglas Fir tree farm and restored the area to its natural beauty.
-The ten miles of well-groomed pea gravel and dirt trails allow visitors to enjoy wandering through evergreens, maples, white oaks, madrones, ferns, and streams flowing to the Tualatin River.
+The ten miles of well-groomed gravel and dirt trails allow visitors to wander through evergreens, maples, white oaks, madrones, ferns, and streams flowing to the Tualatin River.
 Views of the Cascades, Coastal Range, and the Tualatin Valley are obtainable at different vistas in the park.
 Oregon Live called Chehalem Ridge an instant classic in the Willamette Valley.

 What to expect

 The Wine Country Trail Runs is open to all levels and types of runners.
 The 5k is relatively flat and on the dirt Timber Road and pea gravel.
 There is no cut-off, so run, hike, or both.
 The 10k and half marathon runs are a little more challenging but not too difficult.
-All three runs will start at different intervals, but runners will be on the course simultaneously.
+All runs will start at different intervals, but runners will be on the course simultaneously.

 Runners are rewarded with stemless wine glasses at the finish.
 In addition, ETA will serve food with vegan options to enjoy in the picnic areas.
+Participants over 21 can enjoy a splash of wine from Ardiri Winery and Vineyards.
+Tastings will also be available from Aridiri.

 All races start and finish at the junction of Timber Road and Woodland Trail by the park’s entrance.
 Each race begins running down Timber Road and ends on Woodland Trail.
 The half marathon will have two aid stations, the 10k will have one aid station, and the 5k will not have any aid stations or water stops.
 The park will be open to all users during the event, including mountain bikes and horses.